Well, maybe not everything. 😉

 Let’s start off with what runDisney says on their website:

-So if you have a proof of time that shows you’ll finish within 02:45 hours or sooner, then definitely enter this as POT to get a higher corral placement.
+So if you have proof of time that shows you’ll finish in less than two hours, then definitely enter this as POT to get a higher corral placement.
+Proof of time is not required for those with an expected finish time longer than two hours.

 Q: When are the event guides, course maps, bib numbers, waivers, corral placements, medals, and race shirts available?